How Just Mortgage Brokers Can Help You

 Changes in the mortgage market and in mortgage regulation in recent years have resulted in lenders becoming more stringent in their approach to mortgage underwriting, and taking a much more cautious and risk-averse attitude when assessing affordability.

 Fortunately, at Just Mortgage Brokers we specialise in acting as mortgage brokers for self-employed applicants, and have the experience and knowledge of how different lenders – from the big high-street banks and building societies to smaller, more specialist lending companies – make these assessments.
-As a self-employed mortgage broker, our expertise can help you to find the best self-employed mortgage on the market to meet your specific needs and circumstances.
+As a self-employed mortgage broker, our expertise can help you to find the right self-employed mortgage on the market to meet your specific needs and circumstances.

 What are self-employed mortgages?